 The following resources are available to assist and support you in your leadership role:

-Best practices for managing and leading self-help groups: a manual for National MS Society self-help group leaders (.pdf), a handbook for leaders containing group management guidelines, strategies for maintaining group member engagement, managing difficult behaviors, and tools for measuring the group effectiveness.
+Guidelines for managing and leading self-help groups: a manual for National MS Society self-help group leaders (.pdf), a handbook for leaders containing group management guidelines, strategies for maintaining group member engagement, managing difficult behaviors, and tools for measuring group effectiveness.
 Download the handbook (.pdf).